 It is therefore no surprise that these new openings will increase competition and pressure for hotels to maintain their performance and keep up with trends.
 Although only part of the picture, social media is having a significant impact on how hotels attract and retain their market.

 So why should hotels be using social media?
 And how can social media help reinforce a brands reputation?

 Why use social media?

 Today social media is vital for any business, but why is it so important for the hotel market?
-Meltwater recently shared statistics showing that in the UK, 79% of the population use Facebook, 47% use Twitter and 41% use Instagram, proving how important these social media platforms are to reach your audience.
+Media intelligence agency, Meltwater, recently shared statistics showing that in the UK, 79% of the population use Facebook, 47% use Twitter and 41% use Instagram, proving how important these social media platforms are to reach your audience.

 Social media provides hotels the chance to build upon their guest relationships, strengthen the hotel’s online reputation, and create SEO content.
 Social media can support throughout the decision making and booking process, as guests begin planning their trips using a search engine, looking on social media for travel inspiration and also reading online reviews.
 Therefore, making social media an indispensable hotel marketing tool.